RavsCodes20/samuelitos_sendoff/README.md

-# Samuelito's Sendoff
+# The Sendoff

 ## Project Overview

-"Samuelito's Sendoff" is a personal website designed to serve as an archive for monthly publications, offer quick access to various news sources, and provide an interactive AI prompt tool.
+"The Sendoff" is a personal website designed to serve as an archive for monthly publications, offer quick access to various news sources, and provide an interactive AI prompt tool.
 It's built with a focus on clear content delivery and a subtle, engaging visual experience.

 ## Features